 1/2 teaspoon sea salt, fine grain (to taste)

-Add all ingredients to a blender or food processor.
+Add all ingredients to a blender.
 Process until desired consistency is reached.
 If needed, add additional olive oil to achieve desired consistency.
 I use a high speed blender and add the pumpkin seeds & olive oil in first.
 Add more olive oil to achieve desired consistency.
 Season with salt and pepper to taste.

 – avoid adding extra olive oil or water until ready to eat.
 The texture without added oil/water is perfect as a spread or dip.
 If using for pasta, thin out pesto with starchy pasta cooking water when mixing into cooked pasta

 – to toast pumpkin seeds, bake in a 350 degree oven for 5-10 minutes, or until the seeds are fragrant and starting to “pop”